-If you haven’t received your Aadhar letter, you can obtain your Aadhar number online or through SMS.
+If you haven’t received your Aadhaar letter, you can obtain your Aadhar number online or through SMS.
 Firstly, you need to ensure that your Aadhar has been approved and generated.
-To confirm this, check your Aadhar status on the Unique Identification Authority of India (UIDAI) website.
-For this, you need to know your enrolment ID and date/time of enrolment, which can be found on the acknowledgement slip given to you after submission of documents at the Aadhar enrolment centre.
+To confirm this, check your Aadhaar status on the Unique Identification Authority of India (UIDAI) website.
+For this, you need to know your enrolment ID and date/time of enrolment, which can be found on the acknowledgement slip given to you after submission of documents at the Aadhaar enrolment center.

 Once your Aadhar is generated, you can get the UID number and Aadhar copy in two ways:

 - On the UIDAI website, you will be able to get an e-Aadhar in PDF format.
 This electronic version is as valid as an Aadhar letter.
 You could take a print out of this e-Aadhar as an identity or address proof.

 - You could get the Aadhar details on your mobile phone.
 This option is also available through the UIDAI website.